Why do Tree Swallows use nest boxes?

 boxes you'll find will be too small for Tree Swallows (no matter what the clerk

 says).
 If they don't measure up (literally), don't buy!

-typical brood of six tree swallow nestlings shown?
-They are 12 days old and
+six swallow nestlings shown?
+These youngsters are only twelve days old and

-must stay and develop inside their box for another six to ten days before they
+must develop inside their nest box for another six to ten days before fledging.

-can fledge safely.
-How many would you think could survive in the two lower
+How many would you think could survive in the two bluebird-type boxes?

-But why would Tree Swallows ever attempt to nest in such cramped boxes?
+But why would Tree Swallows even attempt to nest in tiny cramped boxes?